 Upon completion of the spin-off of our Newspaper business, generally accepted accounting principles ("GAAP") required us to assess impairment of the newspaper business long-lived assets using the held-for-sale model.
 This model compares the fair value of the disposal unit to its carrying value and if the fair value is lower, then an impairment loss is recorded.
-Our analysis indicated that as of April 1, 2015 there was a non-cash impairment loss on the disposal of the newspaper business of \$30 million which was recorded on the date of the spin-off, April 1, 2015, and was included as a component of discontinued operations for the quarter and six months ended June 30, 2015.
+Our analysis indicated that as of April 1, 2015 there was a non-cash impairment loss on the disposal of the newspaper business of \$30 million, which was recorded on the date of the spin-off, April 1, 2015, and was included as a component of discontinued operations for the nine months ended September 30, 2015.